Religious non-profits tell Court: Yes there is a solution Supreme Court briefing agrees that government can provide contraceptives without nuns

 The religious non-profits told the Supreme Court: “The answer to that question is clear and simple: Yes.”

-“These non-profits said “yes” to the Supreme Court, just as they have been saying “yes” to the federal government for many years.” said Mark Rienzi, senior counsel at the Becket Fund for Religious Liberty, which represents the Little Sisters of the Poor.
+“These non-profits said “yes” to the Supreme Court, just as they have been saying “yes” to the federal government for many years.” said Mark Rienzi, senior counsel at Becket, which represents the Little Sisters of the Poor.
 “At some point, the government has to learn how to take yes for an answer.
 The religious objection has always been only to those methods of distribution that forced the non-profits and their plans to participate.
 The government should move on from this unnecessary fight, and go provide these services some other way that doesn’t use nuns.”

 The government exempts 1 in 3 Americans from this regulation.
 It also exempts large corporations such as Exxon and Pepsi Bottling.
 A total of 100 million Americans are exempted, yet the Little Sisters of the Poor face millions in fines unless they violate their faith.